top of page

 Conclusion

 Fish meal is an important product for the food and feed industries around the world, but it has a bad smell that needs to be controlled.
 Companies can get rid of bad smells by using the right mix of technology (biofilters, scrubbers, and condensers) and good daily habits.
+For operators in the food and feed supply chain who also manage livestock or poultry facilities, our guide on how similar ammonia and hydrogen sulphide odour challenges are managed in poultry farms covers the biological odour control approach for those adjacent operations.

 Comments